owaits/ScreenMonkey.Help/reference/clipTypes/Text/TextDisplay.md

+There are four main areas

+- Toolbar along the top which is split into sections for background, selected caption settings and template
+- Caption list down the left hand side where you create [text clip objects](TextClipObjects.md)
+- Preview canvas in the remainder of the window
+- Bottom row of buttons

+These areas are described in detail below.

 <p>The <span class="hcp2">Display Style</span> dialog should
  open and offer many options that are used to configure the appearance of the text.</p>